abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

   pyos ->> user: desktop JWT
 ```

-In most cases, the user is redirected to a https service, the user is authenticated with his own X509 certificat, then the certificate is forwarded by a http header to `pyos`. `pyos` does some security checks and returns a user jwt to the user.
+In the typical flow, the user is redirected to an HTTPS service, authenticated using their X.509 certificate, and the certificate is then forwarded via an HTTP header to `pyos`. `pyos` performs security checks and returns a user JWT to the client.

 - `logmein` is an `implicit` provider.

 The user is redirected to `dialog_url`.
-For example `https://secure.your_domain.com/protectedbyssl`.
+For example, `https://secure.your_domain.com/protectedbyssl`.
-The implicit provider configuration is like this one :
+The implicit provider configuration looks like this:

 ```
 'implicit': {